BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-solidworks-product-body.md

     <li>Publish drawing PDFs with watermarks, QR codes, custom properties, selected sheets, bookmarks, and a table of contents.</li>
     <li>Generate separate deliverables for multiple configurations while filtering out configurations that should not be released.</li>
     <li>Maintain separate profiles for prototype, released, customer, fabrication, and purchasing output packages.</li>
+    <li>Create a renamed copy of a part, assembly, or drawing with Save As New while carrying its associated drawing and applying property cleanup.</li>
+    <li>Clone a complete assembly tree into a new project structure and optionally package companion PDF, DXF, or STEP files in a ZIP archive.</li>
+    <li>Review and normalize custom properties across an assembly with Property Doctor before publishing or copying it.</li>
+    <li>Standardize BOM columns, hierarchy, grouping, and component exclusions with BOM Manager.</li>
   </ul>
+  <h2>Shared resources and upcoming integrations</h2>
+  <p>The searchable Settings dialog also manages the PDM vault connection, display language, drawing search folders, reusable SQL Server sources, and named advanced formulas.
+These shared resources are available to supported publishing and document utilities.</p>
+  <p><strong>Translate</strong>, <strong>ERP Sync</strong>, and <strong>Publisher Macros</strong> appear in the current interface as planned features.
+Their configuration and behavior are still being defined, and they are not available for production workflows yet.</p>
   <h2>Why teams use it</h2>
   <p>Engineering teams often need the same outputs again and again: a PDF for review, a DXF for sheet metal, a STEP file for a supplier, or a drawing package for manufacturing.
 PDMPublisher for SOLIDWORKS turns those repeated export routines into profile-based actions that are easier to run and easier to standardize.</p>
   <p>The result is less manual saving, fewer missed configurations or sheets, and a cleaner handoff from design work to the teams that depend on accurate published files.</p>